countpauper/countpauper/Angel/Design/Language Design.md

 ```
 An axiom it added to the list of "facts" of the namespace.
 It is equivalent to `cat: true`, any non defined axiom is by default `false`.
 Defining an axiom is then
-like assigning a value to an id or even more technically it's creating a key:value pair and each knowledge is a dictionary
+like assigning a value to an id or even more technically it's creating a key:value association and each knowledge is a dictionary
 or structure.
 Commas are optional.

 ## predicate arguments